-Ghee is simply a must in the pantry of any Traditional Cook.
-Butter oil or clarified butter as it is also known, has been used for thousands of years by Indian cultures for cooking.
+Knowing how to make ghee is simply a must for any Traditional Cook.
+Clarified butter as it is also known, has been used for thousands of years by Indian cultures.
 In fact, traces of ghee have been found on fragments of Indian pottery dating as far back as 6500 BC!

-In addition, ghee from the store is ridiculously expensive, so making it yourself is not only a more nutritious way to go, it is very cost effective as well!
-I myself make ghee for about half the cost of what it would be to buy it at the healthfood store!
+Ghee from the store is also ridiculously expensive, so learning to make it yourself is not only a more nutritious way to go, it is very cost-effective.

-Unlike butter, ghee does not need refrigeration and keeps well on the counter or pantry for many months, so keeping a jar in the pantry for a quick veggie saute is very convenient!
+Unlike butter, ghee does not need refrigeration and keeps well on the counter or pantry for many months.
+Keeping a jar in the pantry for a quick veggie saute is very convenient!

 Another benefit of ghee is that it is easier to digest as all the milk solids (proteins) have been removed from the butter.
 Very frequently, even those with a true dairy allergy find that ghee presents no trouble for them.

 Another advantage to using clarified butter instead of plain grass-fed butter is that the grassy taste and sometimes cheesy smell of the butter is eliminated.

 Therefore, by learning to make clarified butter oil from grass-fed butter, you will find that you now have a healthy fat for cooking that does not displease your family with a cheesy odor.
 This can sometimes happen with grass-fed butter alone.

 Homemade Grass-Fed Ghee